 Financial liabilities at amortised cost includes trade and other payables and accruals and amounts due to fellow subsidiaries.
 They are initially measured at fair value net of directly attributable costs incurred and are subsequently measured at amortised cost, using the effective interest method.
-The related interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (note 4.14).
+The related interest expense is recognised in profit or loss.